-NASA's Dryden Flight Research Center, Edwards, CA, was named in honor of the late Dr. Hugh L. Dryden, one of America's most prominent aeronautical engineers, on Mar.
+NASA's Dryden Flight Research Center (now Armstrong Flight Research Center), Edwards, CA, was named in honor of the late Dr. Hugh L. Dryden, one of America's most prominent aeronautical engineers, on Mar.
 26, 1976.
 At the time of his death in 1965, he was NASA's deputy administrator.

 The Center is NASA's premier site for aeronautical flight research and also conducts airborne environmental and Earth science and astronomical science missions from a satellite facility in Palmdale, CA.

 Dryden - born July 2, 1898, in the tiny town of Pocomoke City, MD - often boasted "The airplane and I grew up together."
 And his early thoughts on aeronautics ran deep.

 Dryden was 12 years old when he saw an aircraft for the first time.
 It was an Antoinette, a 40-mph monoplane with a 50-horsepower engine.
 He wasn't impressed with its performance.

 A few days later he wrote an essay for his English class at school entitled "The Advantages of an Airship over an Aeroplane," in which he compared the greater passenger and cargo payloads an airship has over winged machines for commerce, exploration, and recreation.
 His teacher thought the paper was "illogical" and graded it with an "F." But that didn't stop his thinking.